Merzasphor/MWSE/docs/source/lua/type/tes3creature.rst

     The filename of the mod that owns this object.

 `spells`_ (`tes3spellList`_)
-    A list of spells that the creature has access to.
+    A list of spells that the actor has access to.

 `stolenList`_ (`tes3iterator`_)
     A list of actors that the object has been stolen from.